f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab2/awssite.rst

 Click on "Apply"

+.. note:: The lab uses "Automatic Deployment".
+If you would like to explore using an "Assisted Deployment" see the optional lab exercise here: :ref:`Assisted Deployment`

 Under "Automatic Deployment" use the select list to click on the "Create new aws cred".
 Give the credential a name (i.e. [unique namespace]-cc)  Enter the API Key/Secret that you captured earlier from the UDF Cloud Accounts.
 After you fill in the